tier4/AWSIM/docs/GettingStarted/Advanced/LogitechG29/index.md

     In this case, the device path for G29 is `/dev/input/event22`.

+    !!! info
+        By default, the numbers at the end of the device path may change when connecting a device or starting up the PC.
+You can fix the event path by configuring [Udev Rules](https://docs.oracle.com/en/operating-systems/oracle-linux/6/admin/about-udev-rules.html?utm_source=chatgpt.com) as needed.

 1. Enter the g29 device path in `sample-config.json`.
 Please replace `<device path number>` as appropriate.

     !!! info